Careers in Health Informatics

 Graduates of the program will work in a wide range of settings and roles within them.
 Their activities will reflect the positioning of this program to prepare leaders at the forefront of a dynamic field.
 Below are the potential career scopes and job opportunities for health informatics graduates:

-- Graduates with interests in human behavior may lead visioning and strategy for new ways of leveraging information to promote the improvement of individual health behaviors.
+- Graduates with interests in human behavior may lead to visioning and strategy for new ways of leveraging information to promote the improvement of individual health behaviors.

-- Individuals with entrepreneurial aspirations could lead the development of applications or systems that improve the ways consumers and clinicians access and use information.
+- Individuals with entrepreneurial aspirations could lead to the development of applications or systems that improve the ways consumers and clinicians access and use information.